It’s here: Taking PayPal in stores.

-Where First Data Fits In
+Where First Data (now Fiserv) Fits In

-I mentioned that in-store PayPal payments have been possible for a couple years, but until recently, they were missing a major piece of the puzzle: acceptance through First Data.
+I mentioned that in-store PayPal payments have been possible for a couple years, but until recently, they were missing a major piece of the puzzle: acceptance through First Data, now owned by Fiserv.
 It’s the largest credit card processor in the world, serving everyone from small businesses to Walmart.
 Previously, First Data didn’t allow for PayPal to be used on its platform.
 That refusal goes back to 2013.
 Back then, Discover and PayPal were working together to boost PayPal in-store acceptance only to be declined by First Data.
 Despite the fact that PayPal and Discover were able to secure support from other large processors (including TSYS and Vantiv) that was a huge restriction, as First Data accounts for billions of dollars in payment processing and has approximately 40% market share, according to pymnts.com.

 First Data’s concession to allow PayPal payments in stores is a major win for PayPal.

 Businesses that use First Data (or a First Data reseller) should have received notification about the ability to take PayPal in stores.
-Though rumors of a First Data/PayPal agreement have been circulating for several months, letters announcing it are dated September 2016.
+Though rumors of a First Data/PayPal agreement had been circulating for several months, letters announcing it are dated September 2016.
 The letter explains that your customers can pay in-store using either the PayPal app (on their smartphone) or using one of the PayPal cards discussed earlier in this article.